Opal Tower (Sydney)

-The building was approved in June 2015 by the Australian Liberal Party's former Planning Minister Robert Stokes as a major building project.
+The building was approved in June 2015 by the Liberal Party of Australia's former Planning Minister Robert Stokes as a major building project.
 Inconsistencies with the buildings structure have largely been related to under-design and lower quality materials.
 Development weakness is of increased concern, particularly during Sydney's construction boom to compensate for Sydney's increasing population density.

+On 24 December 2018 residents reported loud banging noises, cracks and other issues that resulted in an evacuation of the building, and nearby buildings, several hours after midnight.

-The evacuation, which totaled over 3,000 people living in or near the building, led to a report by university deans, with recommendations to create a directory of engineers who work on buildings.
+The evacuation eventually totaled over 3,000 people living in or near the building, and led to a report by university deans, with recommendations to create a directory of engineers who work on buildings.

 In February 2019, New South Wales announced it would change building laws after the evacuation.
 The new regulations require the registration of designers, engineers, and architects, with building commissioners appointed to audit their work.

 Building features

 The building has 392 apartments, a childcare area, and a retail area.
 Upon opening, prices for flats ranged from $800,000 to $2.5 million.

 In February 2019, it was noted that the government owned 43 or more of the units in Opal Tower.

-All remedial works were completed on 30 June 2020 (the building thereby being fully reoccupied).
-Icon's parent company, Kajima Corporation of Japan, subsequently provided a 20-year warranty - three times greater than required in the state of NSW.

 Structural problems

 2018 evacuation

-Doors were pried open by police and fire brigade with heavy equipment to allow residents to exit the building.
-Buildings, roads, and a railway station all within a radius of 1 kilometre were evacuated.
-After the evacuation, experts determined it had shifted between 1 and 2 millimetres.
-Cracks were found on the 10th and 4th floors.
+On 24 December 2018 residents reported loud banging noises, exposed panelling and cracks which mainly affected levels four and 10.

-A fissure on the 10th floor, millimetres wide, created a loud bang, and police were called at 2:45 pm on Christmas Eve over a bomb suspicion.
+A fissure on the 10th floor, millimetres wide, created a loud bang, and police were called at 2:45 pm on Christmas Eve over suspicion of a bomb.
 300 people were evacuated.

+Doors were pried open by police and fire brigade to allow residents to exit the building.
+Buildings, roads, and a railway station within a radius of 1 kilometre were evacuated.
+After the evacuation, experts determined the building had shifted between 1 and 2 millimetres.

-Residents were allowed back in after midnight on Christmas Eve, then evacuated later on 27 December.
+Residents were allowed back in after midnight on Christmas Eve, then evacuated again on 27 December.

+All residents evacuated from the building were relocated to Airbnb and hotel accommodation over the Christmas and New Year holiday period.
 By 3 February 2019 Icon ceased paying for food and accommodation outside of the building for all units that were deemed safe by Cardno, an independent engineering firm engaged by the Owners Corporation to oversee rectification work performed by Icon.

-On 19 February a 36-page report commissioned by the NSW Department of Planning asserted it was "overall structurally sound."
+On 19 February 2019 a 36-page report commissioned by the NSW Department of Planning asserted it was "overall structurally sound."

+All remedial works were completed by 30 June 2020.
+Icon's parent company, Kajima of Japan, subsequently provided a 20-year warranty - three times greater than required in the state of NSW.